Skip to content

 Despite registering in higher numbers for the weekly 5km activity, the gender gap in activity levels persists, with women less likely than men to take part in parkrun events.

-The reasons behind this include fear of judgement or not feeling fit enough - two of the key elements the This Girl Can campaign has tried to combat since launching in 2015, and a point not lost on This Girl Can campaign lead Kate Dale.
+The reasons behind this include fear of judgement or not feeling fit enough - two of the key elements the National Lottery-funded This Girl Can campaign has tried to combat since launching in 2015, and a point not lost on This Girl Can campaign lead Kate Dale.

 “Getting active for the first time or after a long gap can be daunting,” she said.